Apoliticism: History

 During classical antiquity, the Epicureans assumed disengagement from the life of the city as a doctrinal position.
 Seeking pleasure in the absence of suffering for the body and trouble for the soul, they saw political activity as a source of unnecessary stress that would not lead to these ends.
 However, they were not strictly apolitical and participated when political activity would bring them pleasure or aid in the avoidance of their suffering.

+Christianity

+The Protestant Anabaptists adopted apolitical beliefs and practices: Anabaptist radicalism resulted in a sharp separation of Christian communities from the state.
+With the progression of time, peace church traditions and evangelical social reformism have led to greater engagement.
+More ascetic traditions have tended to adopt a minimalistic approach to political engagement, personal salvation and church mission being preoccupations instead.

 Criticisms

 Apoliticism as an ideology is criticised for its claim that it is possible to remain impartial.
-Many progressive theorists argue that by ignoring the political nature of everyday life, "neutral" individuals make a choice to ignore oppressive regimes and practises, which manifests as an acceptance and passive approval of them.
-The following instance is indicative of this rhetoric:"all men are political beings […] Every man, in as much as he is active, i.e. living, contributes to modifying the social environment in which he develops (to modifying certain of its characteristics or to preserving others); in other words, he tends to establish ‘norms’, rules of living and behaviour."
+The Italian Communist Antonio Gramsci argues that by ignoring the political nature of everyday life, "neutral" individuals make a choice to ignore oppressive regimes and practises, which manifests as an acceptance and passive approval of them.
+The following instance is indicative of this rhetoric:"all men are political beings […] Every man, in as much as he is active, i.e. living, contributes to modifying the social environment in which he develops (to modifying certain of its characteristics or to preserving others); in other words, he tends to establish 'norms', rules of living and behaviour."